 Pawns only go forward.
-All of the other pieces can go backwards.
+All of the other pieces can go backward.
 When a pawn reaches the last rank, it is promoted into another piece.
-The pawn may become a Queen, Rook, Bishop or Knight, but not a King.
+The pawn may become a Queen, Rook, Bishop, or Knight, but not a King.
 It is possible to have more than one Queen, The new piece replaces the pawn on the “promotion square”.

 If a pawn makes a double leap and passes over a square where it could be taken by an opposing pawn, then the opposing pawn can capture it as if the pawn just moved one square, but only on the very next move.

-Queens, Rooks and Bishops move along open lines as any squares as they like.
+Queens, Rooks, and Bishops move along open lines as many squares as they like.
 But they cannot jump over other pieces.
 Any pieces standing in the way, their own or the opponent’s, block them from moving.
-In the diagram, the Rook has 7 possible moves, which includes taking the black pawn.
+In the diagram, the Rook has 7 possible moves, which include taking the black pawn.
 It may not go to the square behind the pawn or take the Queen.

 Knights cannot be blocked.
 They can hop over any pieces that stand between them and the square that they are moving to.
 Knights do not capture a piece when they jump over it.